dojyorin/esm_hosting/README.md

 ESM bundler uses [`denoland/deno_emit`](https://github.com/denoland/deno_emit), TypeScript is transpiled when bundled, so can directly specify `.ts` file.

-You can select Git hosting service to connect to when starting your server.
+You can select Git hosting service to connect to when starting server.
-For example, you can connect to an on-premises environment such as GitHub or GitLab within company and build an ESM hosting environment for internal use.
+For example, you can connect to an on-premises environment such as GitHub or GitLab within company and build an ESM hosting service for internal use.

 This project is inspired by [esm.sh](https://esm.sh) and [deno.land/x](https://deno.land/x).